-- Write pitches and sending them directly to journalists
+- Writing pitches and sending them directly to journalists

 - Copywriting and blogging for the web

-Types of exposure that PR agencies need to protection from:
+Types of exposure that PR agencies need protection from:

 Property exposures: This is probably limited to your office.
-If you have expensive equipment for the production of photographic, graphic design, audio, visual or art work for your clients then be sure to talk to your agent about this.
+If you have expensive equipment for the production of photographic, graphic design, audio, or visual artwork for your clients, be sure to talk to your agent about it.

 Equipment breakdown exposures: Your biggest concern here is most likely heating and air-conditioning equipment.
-If your climate control systems breakdown your artwork can be ruined.
+If your climate control system breaks down, your artwork could be ruined.

 Crime exposures: This basically means you should be concerned about employee dishonesty.
-You most likely have access to your clients' proprietary information, trade secrets, lists of customers as well as the personal information of the clients, their employees or customers.
+You most likely have access to your clients' proprietary information, trade secrets, lists of customers.
+You might also have access to the personal information of the client, their employees, or their customers.

-That is why the smartest PR firms do back ground checks on all of their employees.
+That's why the smartest PR firms do background checks on all of their employees.
 Have a system to monitor and protect all client information.
-Use different employees to deposit, bill and disburse funds.
+Use different employees to deposit, bill, and disburse funds.
 Annually do an audit of your books.
 Regularly do a an equipment inventory as well.

 Inland marine exposures:

 - Accounts receivable for unpaid balances.